SOWETO TOUR by Taste of Africa,

 Excluded is Local Taxi fares & Meals for you and your guide, plus museum fees.
 Approx R 150pp.

 As these are cash expenses we leave this responsibility to you, avoiding the temptation by others, to coerce the guide into a lunch venue, or for the guide to reduce the distance to save taxi fares.

-If not using the self-drive option we will transfer you, to your guides home, starting at 08:30, ex-Melville.
+If not using the self-drive option we will transfer you to your guides home, where possible, starting at 08:30, ex-Melville.
 If not near Melville arrangements will be made at an additional cost.

-You will start at the guides home, and then walking the streets / using local taxi transport you, will move to corners of Soweto, where you will not see other tourists.
+You will start at the guides home, and then walking the streets / using local taxi transport you, will move to corners of Soweto, where you will not see other tourists, until after lunch.